OpenID Connect Authentication

 usernameClaim | Defines the claim that will be evaluated to populate the clientusername in the access logs.
 The usernameClaim option can only be used with JWT-formatted token. | "" | No |

 forwardHeaders | Defines the HTTP headers to add to requests and populates them with values extracted from the access token claims returned by the authorization server.
 Claims to be forwarded that are not found in the JWT result in empty headers.
-The forwardHeaders option can only be used with JWT-formatted token. | [] | No |
+The forwardHeaders option can only be used with JWT-formatted token.
+To see this option in action, check out the OIDC + RateLimit & DistributedRateLimit guide. | [] | No |

 clientConfig.tls.ca | PEM-encoded certificate bundle or a URN referencing a secret containing the certificate bundle used to establish a TLS connection with the authorization server (More information here) | "" | No |